Best DIY websites

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-The best and worst DIY websites revealed.
-Thousands of shoppers voted - here are their top online shopping picks for DIY and decorating products.
+The best and worst online shops for buying DIY and decorating products, as voted for by thousands of shoppers.

-Want to know the best websites for buying DIY and decorating products?

-Our most extensive online shopping survey yet asked more than 10,000 members of the public their opinions of different websites.
+Our huge online shopping survey asked more than 10,000 members of the public for their opinions of online retailers that sell DIY and decorating products.

+The results of our survey enable us to calculate unique customer scores for each website, to highlight the best and worst places to shop overall.
+The score combines customer satisfaction with how likely shoppers are to recommend the site to a friend.
+We've also rated the different retailers for price, deliveries, quality and ease of finding products.
-Unlock our table below to reveal the best and worst websites for buying DIY and decorating products.

-The results include websites that also have a presence on the high street, such as Wilko, Wickes, B&Q and Argos, as well as their online-only rivals, including Toolstation, Screwfix and Amazon.
+Unlock our table below to reveal the best and worst websites for buying DIY products.
+The results include sites with a big high street presence, such as Homebase, Wickes and B&Q, as well as online-only rivals, such as Amazon, Ebay and Toolstation.

 We also have results for the best DIY shops on the high street.